AudioGenie-Reasoner: A Training-Free Multi-Agent Framework for Coarse-to-Fine Audio Deep Reasoning: Experimental Results

 \textbf{Datasets.} We evaluate our framework on two well-known audio deep reasoning benchmarks: MMAU-mini~\cite{sakshimmau} and MMAR~\cite{ma2025mmar}.
 MMAU-mini consists of 1,000 closed-form questions covering three audio types: sound, music, and speech.
 MMAR is a more challenging benchmark that includes not only single audio types but also various mixtures of them.
 Since the audio data for MMAR is not directly provided, we successfully collected 905 samples after filtering for inaccessible data due to issues like expired links.

 \textbf{Implementation Details.} We select MiDashengLM-7B~\cite{dinkel2025midashenglm} and GPT-4o-2024-08-06~\cite{openai_gpt4o_system_card_2024} as the ALLM and LLM in our framework, respectively.
 Whisper-Turbo~\cite{radford2023robust} is employed as the transcription model in our tool-based actions.
 The max number of iterations is set to three.
-All experiments are conducted on a single NVIDIA A800 GPU.
 For the evaluation metric, we follow the methodology of MMAU and MMAR, comparing the model's prediction with the ground truth using regular expressions and string matching.
 To handle cases where some ALLMs produce semantically correct but improperly formatted answers, \textbf{we use GPT-4o-2024-08-06 to post-process the raw outputs}.
 This step normalizes the generated text by mapping it to the corresponding answer in the predefined list (\textit{e.g.}, mapping a free-form response like ``The final answer is C" to the third item in the choice list), ensuring a fair and accurate evaluation.